Lead researchers and project managers:

 Ed Turner, University of Cambridge

-Ed coordinates data collection and management of the BEFTA Project.
+Ed is group leader on the BEFTA Programme from the University of Cambridge.
 He is a conservation scientist, who researches management strategies that can be employed to conserve species diversity and healthy ecosystem functioning.
-Over the last 10 years he has worked in the UK and SE Asia on a variety of ecological studies, particularly the SAFE Project, a fragmentation experiment in Malaysia.
+Over the last 10 years he has worked in the UK and SE Asia on a variety of ecological studies, including helping to coordinate the set-up and initial data collection on the BEFTA Understory Vegetation Project.

 Jake L Snaddon, University of Southampton

-Jake coordinates soil-environment research for the BEFTA Project.
+Jake is group leader from the University of Southampton.
 His research investigates the links between biodiversity and ecosystem functions in tropical landscapes.
-He has worked extensively in Southeast Asia on projects, including experimentS investigating links between decomposition and invertebrate communities and the role of epiphytes and canopy fungi in forest nutrient cycling.
+He has worked extensively in Southeast Asia on projects, including experiments investigating links between decomposition and invertebrate communities and the role of epiphytes and canopy fungi in forest nutrient cycling.

 Jean-Pierre Caliman, Smart Research Institute

-Jean-Pierre is the lead researcher of the SmartRI team involved in the BEFTA project.
+Jean-Pierre is lead researcher at SMARTRI.
 His research interest is mainly in agronomy with a special focus on soil fertility and oil palm mineral nutrition.
-His career has focused on research about oil palm cultivation in Africa and South East Asia, where he is now leading the multidisciplinary R&D program of SmartRI (Golden Agri Resources).
+His career has focused on research about oil palm cultivation in Africa and South East Asia, where he is now leading the multidisciplinary R&D program of SMARTRI (Golden Agri Resources).

 Andreas Dwi Advento, Smart Research Institute

-Advento is a member of the SmartRI Crop Protection Departement, His career in SmartRI started since 2009, with a background is biology and an interest in insects.
-He is now in charge of a research program related to the control of insect damages in oil palm plantation, and the collection and analyze of the insect community and herbivory data.
+Advento coordinates the data collection at the BEFTA Understory Vegetation Project for SMARTRI and is a member of the SMARTRI Crop Protection Department.
+His career in SMARTRI started in 2009 and he has a background is biology and an interest in insects.
+He is now in charge of a research program related to the control of insect damage in oil palm plantations.

 Pujianto, Smart Research Institute